ramesh01987/Phishing_emails_Analysis/README.md

 - **LatentDirichletAllocation**: From scikit-learn, used for topic modeling to discover abstract topics within a collection of documents, aiding in thematic analysis of text data.

-These modules collectively enable comprehensive analysis, visualization, and interpretation of the Phishing Email Dataset, empowering insights into email characteristics and distinguishing features between phishing and non-phishing emails.